English as a Foreign Language

 American Language and Culture Institute

-The American Language and Culture Institute (ALCI) provides intensive English language instruction and introduces the American culture and the higher education system to international students.
-Many students who attend ALCI have applied for University admission and met all entrance requirements, with the exception of the English proficiency requirement.
-International students and other adults seeking to improve their English language skills for personal and professional development also attend ALCI.
+The American Language and Culture Institute offers intensive English language instruction and introduces American culture and higher education system to international students.
+Many students who attend ALCI Chico have applied for University admission and have met all entrance requirements, with the exception of the English proficiency requirement.
+International students and other adults seeking to improve their English language skills for personal and professional development also attend ALCI Chico.

 English as a Foreign Language (EFL)